Cotswolds, Stratford-upon-Avon to Cheltenham, UK

 The Almonry Heritage Centre, the Evesham Country Park and the Evesham Abbey are all popular Evesham attractions.
 If you fancy a bit of a hike, you can explore the popular Blossom Trail.

 As you approach your destination, you will pass through several towns like Beckford and Bishop’s Cleeve as well as several other towns slightly off route.

 Back to Stratford-upon-Avon via Warwick Castle

 While in Cheltenham, make sure that you take some time to explore before you drive back to Stratford-upon-Avon.
 Some of the most popular attractions here include walking through the Montpellier District, a visit to the Cheltenham Town Hall, the Holst Birthplace Museum and a scenic ride on the Gloucestershire Warwickshire Railway.
 You will also notice a number of parks, theatres and much more to enjoy here.

-On your way back, you can take the same road or you can explore a different route.
+On your way back, you can take the same road or you can explore a different route through the Cotswolds.

 As you leave Cheltenham, your first main stop, if you are a horse enthusiast, will be in Prestbury.
 Next up you can stop in Winchcombe to visit the Sudeley Castle, the local antiquities centre, museums or take a hike up to Belas Knap.

 Your next main stop will be in Broadway where you can visit Warwick Castle, stroll through the remarkably unchanged old town and visit various museums.
 There are also festivals in the area from time to time so be sure to plan your trip accordingly.

 Next up is a relaxing drive through various small towns and villages as you end your Cotswolds journey on your way to Stratford-upon-Avon.